- Latin America

 You should also expect to interview with a resume, cover letter, TEFL certificate and lesson plans in hand as an audition and ask for the job.
 It’s very common to interview one day and start working within a few days.
 Expect to talk to several employers a day while interviewing.

-NOTE: You should not expect to have a job lined up far in advance from a Skype interview in another country.
+NOTE: Except for government programs for teaching in public schools, you should not expect to have a job lined up far in advance from a Skype interview in another country.

 The demand for English teachers in smaller towns is much lower than it is in larger cities due to the amount of language schools there.
 Have a backup plan if you head to a smaller city or consider government programs that place teachers throughout Spain.
 Read more about getting a job in Spain here.